 Among study participants who drank more than 14 drinks per week, those who reported drinking only beer had a 6 percent increased risk of getting AFib, compared to a 30 percent increased risk for wine drinkers and 43 percent for liquor drinkers.
 While wine and liquor certainly appear to contribute to AFib risk, evidence for beer is less clear.

 If you are struggling with alcohol use, help is available.
-The Recovery Village offers personalized treatment programs to help you or a loved one overcome alcohol abuse and addiction.
+The Recovery Village offers personalized alcohol rehab treatment programs to help you or a loved one overcome alcohol abuse and alcohol an addiction (also known as alcohol use disorder).
 Call The Recovery Village today to learn more.